 Our Story: Jane Green

 Jane left school early with only 2 basic qualifications at age 16 and was considered dim.
 After bringing up her children, both ill, whilst studying online to do degrees and working and bringing up her now adult children, she continuously suffered strange injuries and illnesses.
 She was disbelieved to be ill/injured and had to turn down the chance to do her Doctorate due to health issues but continued working in education.
-She taught at St Piers special epilepsy/autism school, advisory autism teacher in the Local Authority, Lead educationalist at NAS, steered and led out the social model of the Autism Education Trust training, Autism consultancy for Local Authorities, Autism Accreditation assessor and Assistant Headteacher plus professional speaker.
+She taught at St Piers special epilepsy/autism school, advisory autism teacher in the Local Authority, Lead educationalist at NAS, steered and led out the social model of the Autism Education Trust training, Autism consultancy for Local Authorities, Autism Accreditation assessor and Assistant Headteacher plus professional speaker/consultant.

 Her health continued to decline and after being labelled ‘bendy' she was diagnosed with chronic fatigue syndrome (CFS) and fibromyalgia stopping her career in 2015.
 Only then she received a diagnosis of EDS3 now hEDS, but immediately discharged as there was no defined treatment protocol.
 Although very ill, she felt there would be others out there like her who must also be overlooked.
 She realised there was a need for more local active expert by experience led support and is a great proponent of coproduction, so enthused others to join her and SEDSconnective was born.
+It has now grown to be the first symptomatic hypermobility and neurodivergent global charity.

 2006 she was awarded the South East Open University Regional Award and Adult Learner Award for my outstanding achievement and dedication.
 Crawley Heroes award 2019- winner